IntimaLabs/IntimaLabs.github.io/README.md

 **Building affiliate marketing ecosystems for the retail sector**

-Welcome to the official repository for IntimaLabs' corporate website.
+Welcome to the official repository for IntimaLabs corporate website.
 We are a technology company focused on building innovative affiliate marketing platforms and solutions.

 ## 🚀 About IntimaLabs